2

 Design highlights:

-• For the class project, I used copy.ai for the name, 10web.io for the body copy, deep dream for images, and Figma's AI plugin for the wireframes.
+• I used copy.ai for the name, 10web.io for the body copy, deep dream for images, and Figma's AI plugin for the wireframes.

-• The flow was POC and well-received by the instructors of the class.
-It was selected as one of the 5 finalist projects to be presented.
+• The flow was POC and was selected as one of the 5 finalist projects to be presented.

-• I converted the wireframes to mid-fidelity prototypes for user testing.
+• After the class was over, I converted the wireframes to mid-fidelity prototypes for user testing.

-• For the class project, I used copy.ai for the name, 10web.io for the body copy, deep dream for images, and Figma's AI plugin for the wireframes.
+• I used copy.ai for the name, 10web.io for the body copy, deep dream for images, and Figma's AI plugin for the wireframes.

-• The flow was POC and well-received by the instructors of the class.
-It was selected as one of the 5 finalist projects to be presented.
+• The flow was POC and was selected as one of the 5 finalist projects to be presented.

-• I converted the wireframes to mid-fidelity prototypes for user testing.
+• After the class was over, I converted the wireframes to mid-fidelity prototypes for user testing.

-• As a designer, I have great respect for the dev team and when the magic goes from concept to reality.
+• As a designer, I have great respect for developers who take designs from concept to reality.

-• I took the initial design into code, working in HTML, CSS, and JavaScript.
+• I learned how to code in HTML, CSS, and JavaScript.

 • Learning Github and VS code gave me a new appreciation for the nuances of FE development.

-• As a designer, I have great respect for the dev team and when the magic goes from concept to reality.
+• As a designer, I have great respect for developers who take designs from concept to reality.

-• I took the initial design into code, working in HTML, CSS, and JavaScript.
+• I learned how to code in HTML, CSS, and JavaScript.

 • Learning Github and VS code gave me a new appreciation for the nuances of FE development.